umaratimomo-hub/Docker_Learning/Docker_Visit-Counter_Web_Application/README.md

 # End-to-end Visit Counter Web Application
-### End-to-End deployment of a visit counter application using Docker Compose, Nginx, Flask, and Redis (for volume persistence).
+### End-to-End deployment of a visit counter application using Docker Compose, Nginx, Flask, and Redis.

 ---